-The Fermi surface (FS) and low-energy bandstructures of FeSe have extensively been investigated~\cite{Terashima2014,Terashima2016b, Nakayama2014,Maletz2014,Shimojima2014,Watson2015a,Suzuki2015,Zhang2015,Watson2016,Watson2017c,Pfau2019,Yi2019, Subedi2008,Lohani2015}, where the multiorbital compensated metal with Fe-$d$ orbitals is confirmed~\cite{Shibauchi2020,Kreisel2020}.
-In normal (nonnematic) state, two hole FSs (2h-FSs) around $\Gamma$ and two electron FSs (2e-FSs) around M have commonly been reported but their size is extremely small only occupied 2-3 \% in the Brillouin Zone (BZ).
-These small FSs and the low-energy bandstructure have not still been reproduced by the density-functional theory (DFT)~\cite{Subedi2008}, DFT+$U$~\cite{Lohani2015}, the dynamical mean field theory (DMFT)~\cite{Aichhorn2010,Liebsch-Ishida2010,Yin2011,Mandal2014} and quasiparticle self-consistent $GW$ (QS$GW$)~\cite{Tomczak2012}.
-Several studies based on adjusted models to reproduce the low-energy bands of angle resolved photoemission spectroscopy (ARPES)~\cite{Suzuki2015} can explain the enhancement of orbital and magnetic fluctuations in $T$-$P$ phase ~\cite{Yamakawa2016,Yamakawa-Kontani2017,Ishizuka2018}.
+The Fermi surface (FS) and low-energy band structures of FeSe have extensively been investigated~\cite{Terashima2014,Terashima2016b, Nakayama2014,Maletz2014,Shimojima2014,Watson2015a,Suzuki2015,Zhang2015,Watson2016,Watson2017c,Pfau2019,Yi2019, Subedi2008,Lohani2015} where the multiorbital compensated metal with Fe-$d$ orbitals is confirmed~\cite{Shibauchi2020,Kreisel2020}.
+In the normal (nonnematic) state, two hole FSs (2h-FSs) around $\Gamma$ and two electron FSs (2e-FSs) around M have commonly been reported, but their size is extremely small only occupied 2-3 \% in the Brillouin zone (BZ).
+These small FSs and the low-energy band structure have not still been reproduced by the density-functional theory (DFT)~\cite{Subedi2008}, DFT~+~$U$~\cite{Lohani2015}, the dynamical mean field theory (DMFT)~\cite{Aichhorn2010,Liebsch-Ishida2010,Yin2011,Mandal2014}, and the quasiparticle self-consistent $GW$~\cite{Tomczak2012}.
+Several studies based on adjusted models to reproduce the low-energy bands of angle-resolved photoemission spectroscopy (ARPES)~\cite{Suzuki2015} can explain the enhancement of orbital and magnetic fluctuations in the $T$-$P$ phase ~\cite{Yamakawa2016,Yamakawa-Kontani2017,Ishizuka2018}.